What is Strategic Management?

-The Five Stages of the Strategic Management Process:
+The Five Stages of the Strategic Management Process

-- Goal Setting
+1. Goal Setting

 Clarify the vision for your business by setting clear goals.
 Where do we want to be?
 This is the first question to be asked in a strategic planning process.
 Once you have come up with clear goals, write a mission statement that tells your employees and shareholders these plans.

-- Situation Analysis
+2. Situation Analysis

-Once you have the vision of the company gather information that will help you accomplish your goals.
+Once you have the vision of the company gather the information that will help you accomplish your goals.
 A good place to start is by doing a SWOT analysis.
 Here you look at the organizations,

-- Strengths– These are things a company is good at doing or characteristics that give it enhanced competitiveness e.g., physical assets, intangible assets etc.
+- Strengths– These are things a company is good at doing or characteristics that give it enhanced competitiveness e.g., physical assets, intangible assets, etc.

 - Weaknesses– These are what a company lacks, does poorly or a condition that puts it at a disadvantage.
 A weakness represents a company’s competitive liability.

-- Where are you now?
 The SWOT analysis will help you answer this question.

-- Where do you want to go?
 You answer this by outlining the future desired position of the company.

-- How do you get there?
-Come up with sets of action to be pursued towards the realization of objectives.
-Use SWOT to identify possible strategies by building on strengthens, resolving weaknesses, exploiting opportunities and avoiding threats.
+Come up with sets of activities to be pursued towards the realization of objectives.
+Use SWOT to identify possible strategies by building on strengthens, resolving weaknesses, exploiting opportunities, and avoiding threats.

-Answering this question means developing mechanism on how to monitor the strategy you decide on.
+Answering this question means developing a mechanism on how to monitor the strategy you decide on.